IanChar/ai3202/Assignment6/README.md

 ## Results
-In order to see all of the probabilities that we had to be able to emulate you can either look below or execute...
+In order to see all of the probabilities that we had to be able to emulate you can either look below (looks better if viewed raw) or execute...

 ```
 ./RunTableCommands.sh